The Ultimate Guide on How to Get Facebook Reviews

 There’s no introduction needed for Facebook—it’s one of the top social media platforms, and with over 1.79 billion users online, it’s hard to ignore when it comes to online marketing for your business.
 You have to encourage customers to not only like your page but also leave a positive review.
 It’ll help boost sales and excite others to leave a review as well.
+In summary:

 Reviews are becoming more and more common on the internet.
 According to the 2015 Social Recommendations Index, about 71% of Facebook users trust the content they see on this social media platform.
 Also, about 66% users will share their thoughts, experiences, and opinions on the company or their recent purchase.
 Facebook reviews are critical when it comes to being successful online.
 Here’s a guide on how to get more for your business.

 Users checking-in to your place of business on Facebook can help prompt reviews.
 They can tell their friends what they’re thinking or feeling, and they can add a photo or video to their post.
 The number of users that check-in to your business will also be added to your Facebook page.
 The more check-ins, the more people are attracted to your business!

 But how do you ask people to check-in?
 Often something as simple as signage in your place of business reminding customers to check-in can work.
 It can be a sticker posted on your register or a flyer in the front window.
 You can also provide rewards or discounts for those who check-in.
 Your customers will be prompted to tell their friends and family about the discount they can receive for checking-in on Facebook.

 You can ask customers to leave a Facebook review through email marketing.
 It’s best to ask right after their visit since their experience will be fresh in their mind.
 Send them an offer, newsletter, post-purchase email, post-visit email, or confirmation.
 Make sure to provide a direct link to your Facebook page in the email to make it easier for consumers to leave their review.